 Notes

-- To make it vegan, use tofu instead fo paneer.
+- To make it vegan, use tofu instead of paneer.

-- I prefer using store bought tomato puree for this recipe, just its more concentrated and give a good flavor and color.
+- I prefer using store-bought tomato puree for this recipe, just it's more concentrated and gives a good flavor and color.
 You can replace it with homemade tomato puree of 2 tomatoes.

 Hi Shweta,